Tmenos3/no-if-validator/README.md

-# validatify
+# no-if-validator
-Make validations easy and understandable
+Make your validations easy and understandable...